 - sacral (pelvic), all four of which, correspond to the four curvatures of the vertebral column

-Spinal curvatures are classified as a spinal disease or dorsopathy when they are exaggerated in an individual and includes the following abnormal curvatures:
+Spinal curvatures are classified as a spinal disease or dorsopathy when they are exaggerated in an individual.
+It includes the following abnormal curvatures:

 - Excess Thoracic Kyphosis is an exaggerated kyphotic (concave) curvature in the thoracic region, also called hyperkyphosis.
 This produces the so-called "humpback" or "dowager's hump", a condition commonly resulting from osteoporosis.

-- Excess Lumbar Lordosis as an exaggerated lordotic (convex) curvature of the lumbar region, is known as "lumbar hyperlordosis" and also as "swayback".
+- Excess Lumbar Lordosis as an exaggerated lordotic (convex) curvature of the lumbar region, also known as "lumbar hyperlordosis" or "swayback".
 Temporary excessive lordosis is common during pregnancy.